hameed666/Power-Split-Hybrid-Electric-Vehicle/README.md

 # Power Split Hybrid Electric Vehicle (HEV)

-## Project Overview
+## About This Project

-This project presents the modeling and simulation of a Power Split Hybrid Electric Vehicle (HEV) using MATLAB/Simulink and Simscape Electrical.
+I developed this project to understand the working of Power Split Hybrid Electric Vehicles using MATLAB/Simulink.
+The model helped me study power flow, regenerative braking and electrical losses in hybrid vehicle powertrains.

 ## Skills Demonstrated

 - MATLAB Programming